Nitrux/nitrux-desktop-apps/README.md

 # Nitrux Apps Desktop Meta package

-This repository contains the source to create the `nx-desktop-apps-legacy` metapackage.
+This repository contains the source to create the `nitrux-desktop-apps` metapackage.

 # Issues
-If you find problems with the contents of this repository please create an issue.
+If you find problems with the contents of this repository, please create an issue.

 ©2020 Nitrux Latinoamericana S.C.